metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 ## Outgoing Traffic

 Another key feature is outgoing traffic tunneling and remote DNS resolution.
-For example, let's say you want to test a request your service makes to a database, because you encountered some unwanted behavior or just want to develop something new and want to see the real results
+For example, let's say you want to test a request your service makes to a database.

 Let's make a small change to `./blog/pages/index.tsx` that should print the raw response from the database when accessing the root page of the blog